will234/paypalnativecheckout-docs/README.md

 * Pull down the native-xo ios static library from here
 * Create a merchant app on our developer portal (since we will need the client_id when invoking the Paypal SDK)
 * Setup a deep link url for allowing Paypal to pass back and forth data to our server side while making a Paypal payment.
-Instructions are [here](http://www.idev101.com/code/Objective-C/custom_url_schemes.html)
+Read about it [here].(http://www.idev101.com/code/Objective-C/custom_url_schemes.html)
 * Run `pod install` in your app

 ### Code Changes: